 Rh factor blood test: If you tested Rh-negative at the beginning of your pregnancy, you will be offered an Anti-D injection at around weeks 26-28.
-Anti-D stops your body from making antibodies, thus, preventing your immune system from rejecting Your Baby ’s red blood cells.
+Anti-D stops your body from making antibodies, thus, preventing your immune system from rejecting Your Child’s red blood cells.

 Dr. Wanwadee Sapmee Panyakat, MD.
 (30 June 2020)